Emergency Management Specialist

 - Develop and implement training procedures and strategies for radiological protection, detection, and decontamination.

 - Inventory and distribute nuclear, biological, and chemical detection and contamination equipment, providing instruction in its maintenance and use.

 - Provide communities with assistance in applying for federal funding for emergency management facilities, radiological instrumentation, and other related items.

 Explore what you might do on the job with one of these projects...

-Do you have a specific question about a career in Weather & Atmosphere that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as an Emergency Management Specialist that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - O*Net Online.
 (2009).
 National Center for O*Net Development.
 Retrieved May 1, 2009, from http://online.onetcenter.org/

 - Iowa College Student Aid Commission. (n.d.).
 Emergency Management Specialist: What they do.
 Retrieved October 28, 2009, from http://www.ihaveaplaniowa.gov/Career_Planning/Career_Profile/Career_Profile.aspx?id=AN1za21DXPHRa1mzXBQRtgXAP3DPAXXAP3DPAX